 Our professional writing program explores all the ways nonfiction writers make a living - writing, editing, reporting for newspaper, magazines and the Web.
 It's not a creative writing program, although we are creative enough.
-And it's not a journalism program, with an emphasis on a career in newspapers where there are fewer and fewer jobs.

-Our Professional Writing program will prepare you for a variety of careers in writing for publication.

-With strong writing skills and a little design, photography and web management, you can find your way as a writer in a rapidly changing world.
+It is a professional writing program that will prepare you for a variety of careers in writing for publication.
+With strong thinking and writing skills and a little design, photography and web management, you can find your way as a writer in a rapidly changing world.

 Through internships or our unique in-house agency you will gain real world experience working with clients or professionals in the field.
 A senior capstone course prepares students for a career search and requires the completion of a professional portfolio.
-Students with a Professional Writing major earn a bachelor of science (BS) degree.
+Students with a Professional Writing major earn a Bachelor of Science degree.

 The study of communication will help you develop useful skills in such fields as ministry, mass media, theatre, business, government and social services.
-Our program is particularly appropriate for positions involving public relations, broadcasting, corporate communication, public information management, employee communication, training and development, and print journalism.
+Our program is particularly appropriate for positions involving public relations, broadcasting, corporate communication, public information management, employee communication, training and development, and journalism.

-The study of communication at Spring Arbor University is a hands-on experience, with a foundation in classical and Christian perspectives.
+The study of communication at Spring Arbor University is a hands-on experience with a foundation in classical and Christian perspectives.
 All students complete a core sequence that promotes a thoughtful and ethical understanding of communication principles and best practices.
 Throughout the program you will apply these principles.
-We offer extracurricular opportunities in writing, acting, broadcasting, designing, producing and researching in addition to practical hands-on experiences in the classroom.
-Each year students win awards in state and national competitions and engage in meaningful internships.
+We offer extracurricular opportunities in writing, acting, broadcasting, designing, producing and researching in addition to practical hands-on experiences in the classroom and through internships.

-All students in the Department of Communication and Media are required to enter the program with a current MacBook Air or MacBook Pro and will also be required to subscribe to the Adobe Creative Cloud software package.
+All students in the Department of Communication and Media are required to enter the program with a current MacBook Air or MacBook Pro and must subscribe to the Adobe Creative Cloud software package.
 Contact your admissions representative or the Department of Communication and Media for details.